 The Ohai trail is short in distance, with the total loop being 1.2 miles long.
 It is named for the ʻOhai plant, one of the many species you’ll find along the trail.

 This is a perfect hike for the whole family and dogs that shouldn’t take more than a hour.
-That time includes stopping, sight seeing, reading the informational signs posted and if you are traveling with children and grandparents.
+That time includes stopping, sight seeing, reading the informational signs posted and for traveling at a slower pace if you are traveling with children and grandparents.
 If you are a trail runner, this is an easy run that offers epic views.

 Located on the back side of West Maui.
 The trailhead is located directly on the side of the road where you park your vehicle to start the hike.